Keyboard shortcuts

 }

-The completion trampoline removes the channel from the registry with wvCallbackTake (one-shot), converts the C error or result, and sends a single wvOutcome… value.
+For a callable marked throws: true, the trampoline maps the error through the domain mapper, so the returned error is the typed one (*KvError from store.Compact()).
 The native producer already runs on its own thread, so the wrapper simply blocks the calling goroutine; callers that want concurrency run the call from a goroutine of their own.

 Iterators